Theatre and Dance Department strives to incorporate diversity

 Hopkins said five out of the six shows this fall have roles of ethnicity.

 “Sometimes we won’t have enough ethnic actors and that is okay,” Hopkins said.
-“However, we will never stop recruiting ethnicity and producing shows that have divers
+“However, we will never stop recruiting ethnicity and producing shows that have diverse content.”